moorissa/hidden-layers-with-keras/README.md

 # Deep Learning with Keras
-Authors: Moorissa Tjokro, Jager Hartman

 ## Overview
-We will be using the [Keras Sequential Interface](https://keras.io/getting-started/sequential-model-guide/) and the following datasets to run two multilayer perceptron models and two convolutional neural network models for building models:
+I will be using the [Keras Sequential Interface](https://keras.io/getting-started/sequential-model-guide/) and the following datasets to run two multilayer perceptron models and two convolutional neural network models for building models:
 * Iris
 * MNIST
 * SVHN